hashgraph/guardian/docs/guardian/readme/getting-started/installation/building-from-source-and-run-using-docker/README.md

    PREUSED_HEDERA_NET="mainnet"
    ```

-   This configuration allow you to leave untouched all the data referering to Mainnet in the Database while testing on Testnet.
+   This configuration allows you to leave untouched all the data referring to Mainnet in the Database while testing on Testnet.
 Refer to Guardian
    [documentation](https://docs.hedera.com/guardian/guardian/readme/environments/multi-session-consistency-according-to-environment) for more details.

 {% hint style="info" %}